WARNING – Extreme Frugality here *

-In today’s blog I interview Ewan Duffy, a treasury accountant currently living in Dublin, Ireland.
-Ewan shares with us his ‘extreme frugality’ mentality which has allowed his to navigate the changing climate we call ‘life’ over the years and it is clear Ewan is very intentional about every spend.
+In this unique FIRE interview I speak to Ewan Duffy, a treasury accountant currently living in Dublin, Ireland.
+Ewan shares with us his ‘extreme frugality’ mentality which has allowed him to navigate the changing climate we call ‘life’ over the years and it is clear Ewan is very intentional about every spend.

 Frugality is an important element of the FIRE journey and I have included the bonus section with a full breakdown of Ewan’s 2020 spend which totals only €9,993!